markschl/ngs-sample-tab/README.md

 #### Option 3

-The arguably simples option would be to use the `-r/--recursive` flag, if there are no other subdirectories in *read_files*, which we don't want to include:
+The arguably simplest option would be to use the `-r/--recursive` flag, if there are no other subdirectories in *read_files*, which we don't want to include:

 ```sh
 make_sample_tab -d read_files -r -f simple